Chapter 5101:9-9 Federal Tax Return Information Safeguarding Procedures

 (D) A county agency wishing to assume more responsibility for the operation of its local network may do so, in accordance with the established SLA levels, provided the county agency can maintain eligibility and continues to fulfill the requirements.

 (E) The signatories to the SLA are the county agency director and the deputy director of OIS utilizing the SLA signature document (SLA.13).
 The SLA incorporates, by reference, a number of additional supporting documents.
 Due to the ever-changing nature of the IT environment, the supporting documents may be updated on an ongoing basis by OIS.

 (F) In the event of a disagreement regarding provisions of the executed SLA between OIS and the county agency, the initial attempt at resolution will commence at the county agency technical point of contact (TPOC) and OIS liaison level.
 If resolution is not possible at that level, the deputy director of OIS and the director of the county agency, or their designees, will work to resolve such issues and may utilize the methodology contained in the fiscal agreements if necessary.

 (G) The most current version of the SLA is available on the OIS website.

 (A) The negotiated service level agreement (SLA N) is a document of understanding between the Ohio department of job and family services (ODJFS) office of information services (OIS) and the county agency.
 A county that elects and is eligible for a SLA N is substantially different from other county agencies.
-Elected SLA N is available only to agencies having greater than five hundred filled, verifiable, full-time equivalent (FTE) employees and public children service agencies (PCSAs) that have never been on the ODJFS network.
+Elected SLA N is available only to agencies having greater than five hundred filled, verifiable, full-time equivalent (FTE) employees and public children services agencies (PCSAs) that have never been on the ODJFS network.